 A Milk Cooler Selection Guide

-With the increased push for better nutrition in schools, milk continues to be leading choice as the go to alternative to fruit juices and other drinks that can be high in sugars, School cafeterias are not only tasked with providing nutritious and healthful food, but also ensuring that it is safe for consumption while being easily accessible for students.
-Following are some of the primary considerations in how to choose a milk cooler that fits your needs.
+With the increased push for better nutrition in schools, milk continues to be leading choice as the go-to alternative to fruit juices and other drinks that can be high in sugars, School cafeterias are not only tasked with providing nutritious and healthful food but also ensuring that it is safe for consumption while being easily accessible for students.
+The following are some of the primary considerations in how to choose a milk cooler that fits your needs.

 Determine the Size and Capacity of Your Milk Cooler